tompinataro/weekend-sql-to-do-list/PLAN.md

 ⎷ Do npm install.
 ⎷ Confirm this :point_up_2: is all good to go by starting the server and opening http://localhost:5001 in the browser.

-⌴ Try running npm test to verify the tests run.
+⎷ Try running npm test to verify the tests run.

 ### A user can see their list of to-dos.

 ⎷ Make a <table> in index.html with the <thead> and <tbody> sections.

-⌴?test not pasing?
+⎷ test not pasing?
 When the DOM loads, our client.js file will need to execute a function that makes an HTTP GET /todos request.

-⌻ In todos.router, make the router.get route.
+⎷ In todos.router, make the router.get route.

-⌻ The route we just made will need to send a SELECT * FROM SQL query (using pool.query()!) to the database.
+⎷ The route we just made will need to send a SELECT * FROM SQL query (using pool.query()!) to the database.
 (To get the to-do items!)

-⌻ Send the SQL query's resulting data back to the client.
+⎷ Send the SQL query's resulting data back to the client.

 ⌴?
 When the data arrives client-side, need to loop through the array of objects and render a <tr> for each to-do item.
 (Inside the <tbody>.)

 ### A user can create a new to-do.

-⌴ Create a <form> in index.html with a single <input> for collecting to-do text and a submit `<button`>.
+⌻ Create a <form> in index.html with a single <input> for collecting to-do text and a submit `<button`>.

 ⌴ Need a function to run when the submit <button> gets clicked.